davepinch/pinchy.cc/content/topics/people/m/martin-van-buren/death/wikipedia-death-1-1.md

 ---
+title: "death of Martin Van Buren (Wikipedia)"
-title: "Van Buren's health began to fail later in 1861, and he was bedridden with pneumonia during the fall and winter of 1861–1862.
+✂️: "Van Buren's health began to fail later in 1861, and he was bedridden with pneumonia during the fall and winter of 1861–1862.
 He died of bronchial asthma and heart failure at his Lindenwald estate at 2:00 a.m. on Thursday, July 24, 1862."
 citation: >-
   Wikipedia contributors.
 (2024, October 24).
 Martin Van Buren.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 23:52, October 24, 2024, from https://en.wikipedia.org/w/index.php?title=Martin_Van_Buren&oldid=1253204203 death of: Martin Van Buren